Black pod disease: Environment

 P. megakarya is found in Central and Western Africa.
 During the cooler wetter times of the year, there is a spike in the incidents of black pod disease as when compared to the hotter more dry times of the year.
-The disease has a spike shortly after a rainfall.
+The disease has a spike in growth shortly after a rainfall.
 The humid weather that is associated with this pathogen and all other black pod disease pathogens is needed as the sporangia forms and starts distributing spores through rainfall, splashing water, and running water.
-With this pathogen spreading behavior needing water is why there is almost always a spike in the prevalence of the disease shortly after the rainy season.

 Inoculum dispersal

 Soil and litter

 The spread of infection to pods above bare soil was shown to be greater relative to pods above litter.
 The reason for this is due to the splash of rain from bare soil spreads the inoculum to pods.
 However, litter under the tree prevented water droplets from splashing the soil particles as well as the inoculum beneath the litter to the above pods.
-Further, it was also reported that pods near the ground showed greater infections compared to higher pods due to greater soil was splashed and stick on the lower pods, therefore causes more infections.
+Furthermore, it was also reported that pods near the ground showed greater infections compared to higher pods due to greater soil was splashed and stick on the lower pods, therefore causes more infections.